StrategicProjects/webdav/README.md

 ## Conclusion

-The **`webdav`** R package provides a comprehensive interface for managing files and directories on WebDAV-enabled servers.
-With built-in functions for basic file management (uploading, downloading, deleting, copying), directory management, and resource locking, the package simplifies interactions with platforms like **OwnCloud**, **NextCloud**, and other WebDAV-compliant systems.
+The **`webdav`** R package provides a interface for managing files and directories on WebDAV-enabled servers.
+With basic file management (uploading, downloading, deleting, copying), directory management, and resource locking, the package simplifies interactions with platforms like **OwnCloud**, **NextCloud**, and other WebDAV-compliant systems.